 Cash flow statement is an important financial document that can help a business better understand and manage their revenues and expenses and make better decisions.

 A cash flow statement should be prepared using generally accepted accounting principles (GAAP).
 This ensures accuracy and credibility of the document.
-At this point, it is important to use the right accounting terms when creating your cash flow statement.
+At this point, it’s important to use the right accounting terms when creating your cash flow statement.

-It is important to create a cash flow statement regularly so that you can have a clear understanding of where your business stands financially.
+It’s important to create a cash flow statement regularly so that you can have a clear understanding of where your business stands financially.
 A cash flow statement can also help you in assessing how much capital you need and how you can use it efficiently.
-Furthermore, it will also help you in predicting future expenses and making decisions accordingly.
+Furthermore, it’ll also help you in predicting future expenses and making decisions accordingly.

 Finally, make sure that all the financial transactions are correctly recorded and classified.
 This will allow for more accurate analysis of financial data related to the cash flow statement.
 Keeping accurate records is essential for creating an effective cash flow statement that can provide deep insights into the financial position of your business.